This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 Figure 7-2 Optimizer Components

-The input to the optimizer is a parsed query (see "SQL Parsing").
+The input to the optimizer is a parsed query.
 The optimizer performs the following operations:

 The optimizer receives the parsed query and generates a set of potential plans for the SQL statement based on available access paths and hints.